lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab5.md

 description on pages 56-57 of the textbook.*

 All data in computer memory is represented as strings of 0's and 1's.
-In order to store fractional values over a very large, from very large to very small, we typically store fractional numbers as *floating point numbers*.
+In order to store fractional values over a very large range, from very large to very small, we typically store fractional numbers as *floating point numbers*.
 In this assignment, you will define a `struct` data type to represent floating point numbers and functions that perform basic operations on them.